Guatemalans: Cuisine

-The Guatemalan cuisine reflects the multicultural nature of Guatemala, in that it involves food that differs in taste depending on the region.
+Guatemalan cuisine reflects the multicultural nature of Guatemala, in that it involves food that differs in taste depending on the region.
 Guatemala has 22 departments (or divisions), each of which has very different varieties of food..
 For example, Antigua Guatemala is well known for its candy which makes use of many local ingredients fruits, seeds and nuts along with honey, condensed milk and other traditional sweeteners.
 Antigua's candy is very popular when tourists visit the country for the first time, and is a great choice in the search for new and interesting flavors.

 Many traditional foods are based on Maya cuisine and prominently feature corn, chilis and beans as key ingredients.
 Various dishes may have the same name as dishes from a neighboring country, but may in fact be quite different for example the enchilada or quesadilla, which are nothing like their Mexican counterparts.